-- Is the sampling frequency the same or greater than frequencies shown in the Standard Specifications or Special Provisions? - Does the QC Supervisor(s) meet all of the certification and experience requirements listed in Table 2 of P.P.D #19 ADOT SYSTEM FOR THE EVALUATION OF TESTING LABORATORIES. - Are all the testing technicians ATTI certified with the appropriate certifications as required by Table 3 of P.P.D. #19? - Are all the elements of the contractor's QC operations adequately discussed to evaluate conformance to current industry or ADOT practices?
-Refer to ADOT's applicable Technical Training workbooks on bituminous pavement construction and the appropriate Asphalt Institute/FHWA publications and training workshops. - Are there plans to do adequate testing of the mineral aggregate during crushing?
-As previously mentioned, crushing has the biggest impact on mix variations. - What are their procedures for checking equipment such as the rollers, laydown machine, and plant both before and during production? - Are the lines of authority and communication clearly established; who has the ability to reject unsatisfactory materials and workmanship, and how are necessary changes communicated?
+- 1. Is the sampling frequency the same or greater than frequencies shown in the Standard Specifications or Special Provisions? - 2.
+Are all the testing technicians ATTI certified with the appropriate certifications as required by the specifications? - 3.
+Are all the elements of the Contractor's QC operations adequately discussed to evaluate conformance to current industry or ADOT practices (refer to ADOT's workbooks on bituminous pavement construction and the appropriate Asphalt Institute publications)?

+- 4. Are there plans to do adequate testing of the mineral aggregate during crushing?
+As previously mentioned, crushing has the biggest impact on mix variations. - 5.
+What are their procedures for checking equipment such as the rollers, laydown machine, and plant both before and during production? - 6.
+Are the lines of authority clearly established; who has the ability to reject unsatisfactory materials and workmanship?

-If needed, ADOT Materials Group will provide guidance to the Materials Coordinator for evaluating the contractor's quality control (QC) procedures.
-However, it is the Resident Engineer who must be satisfied that the contractor's procedures (as described in the weekly meetings) are complete, credible, and an accurate portrayal of how the contractor will actually carry out the work.
+ADOT Materials Group will provide guidance in evaluating the Contractor's quality control (QC) procedures.
+However, it is the Resident Engineer who must be satisfied that the Contractor's procedures (as described in the weekly meetings) are complete, credible, and an accurate portrayal of how the Contractor will actually carry out the work.

-Inspectors should periodically check the contractor's QC operations to ensure the procedures being used are as stipulated in the specifications..
+Inspectors should periodically check the Contractor's QC operations to ensure the procedures being used are as described in the specifications.
+QC may only run a portion of a test or sample at a different point in order to expedite results and make necessary corrections.